SoarGroup/Soar/SoarQnA/src/main/resources/soar-qna/readme.txt

    "qna-next" output command, which requires a "query" WME, with integer value referring to the "id" of a qna-query, and receives a status augmentation.
-If successful, the "^next pending" WME of the associated query will be replaced with an identifier, with associated features and next.<< nil pending >>.
+If successful, the "result" of the associated query will be changed in-place, including the augmentations of the "features" WME, the "num" WME, and, if appropriate, the "next" WME.

 Note that currently all results come back during a single output phase.
 Care should be taken to avoid costly queries, which will